In response to the spread of coronavirus (COVID-19), MHCLG has published guidance for acquiring authorities on compulsory purchase matters.

 The Acquisition of Land Act 1981 requires acquiring authorities as part of their notification requirements for a compulsory purchase order after it is made, and again after it is confirmed, to name a place within the locality where a copy of the order and map can be inspected.

 The government considers that publication of the order and map online by the acquiring authority fulfils these requirements to publish in a ‘place’.
 However, to ensure that effective notice that a compulsory purchase order has been made is provided, and to mitigate any risk of prejudicing the interests of those who may not have ready access to the internet, acquiring authorities should ensure that notices also provide contact details for individuals to request a hard copy of the order and map.
-In the event of social distancing restrictions being eased sufficiently to enable local offices to be open to the public, acquiring authorities should once again allow for inspection of documents in person.
+Acquiring authorities with local offices which are open to the public should allow for inspection of documents in person.

 The government considers that similar requirements in the Compulsory Purchase of Land (Prescribed Forms) (Ministers) Regulations 2004, the Compulsory Purchase of Land (Written Representations Procedure) (Ministers) Regulations 2004 and the Compulsory Purchase (Inquiries Procedure Rules) 2007 may be approached in the same way.
 Notices may specify an online location for inspection and acquiring authorities should post or email out copies of relevant documents where requested.